-Every Tuesday the Transfer Resource Center (TRC) is excited to host admissions representatives from four-year colleges and universities as they visit CPCC to talk with prospective transfer students.
-This Tuesday, Feb.
-14, Johnson and Wales and Winston
+Every Tuesday the Transfer Resource Center (TRC) is excited to host admissions representatives from colleges and universities as they visit CPCC to talk with prospective transfer students.
+This Tuesday, Sept.
+18, Winston Salem and

 Transfer Resource Center (TRC)

 Johnson and Wales will be at the Central Campus.
 UNC Charlotte and Queens will be at the Levine Campus.
 In the evening, University of Phoenix will be at Central Campus while Wingate (Adult) will be at Levine.
 For more information about Transfer Tuesdays and other services offered by the Transfer Resource Center, visit our website at www.cpcc.edu/ican/trc.
 You can also contact the Transfer Resource Center by phone at 704.330.6454 or by email at firstname.lastname@example.org.

 “May the lives remembered, the deeds recognized and the spirit reawakened be eternal beacons, which reaffirm respect for life, strengthen our resolve to preserve freedom, and inspire an end to hatred, ignorance and intolerance.”

 Visit the Student Life blog to learn more about this week’s campus activities commemorating 9/11.
 Join us in observing 9/11 as a day of good deeds, when we pay tribute together by promoting unity, compassion and peace.

 NC LIVE staff will perform overnight website and server maintenance early on Tuesday, Sept.
 4, 2012, between midnight and 1 a.m.